thephpleague/commonmark/UPGRADE.md

 # Upgrade Instructions

+## 0.18.3

+### Deprecated `Xml::escape()` argument

+Starting in `0.19.0`, the `Xml::escape()` function will no longer accept the second `$preserveEntities` argument as this can lead to XSS issues.
+Remove this argument if your code uses it.
+See https://github.com/thephpleague/commonmark/issues/353 for further details.

 ## 0.18.0

 No breaking changes were introduced, but we did add a new interface: `ConverterInface`.
 Consider depending on this interface in your code instead of the concrete implementation.
 (See #330)